 The driver works exclusively with the CODESYS Control Raspberry Pi SL and CODESYS SoftMotion.

-The device is configurable, so it is possible to use different motors and to choose the GPIO-Pins free.
+The device is configurable, so it is possible to use different motors and to choose the GPIO-Pins freely.

-The GPIO-Pins of the Raspi are connected to the Input pins of the motor driver and the motor to the Output pins of the driver.
+The GPIO-Pins of the Raspi are connected to the Input pins of the motor driver device and the motor to the output pins of the driver.
 The supply voltage for the motor and the driver are connected to the driver.
-If the motor only requires 5V, it can be supplied by the 5V Output pin of the Raspi.
-Nevertheless, it is recommended to use an external voltage supply because the Raspi is not as stable as an external supply, especially when more than one motor are provided.

 Take a close look that no wires are mixed up and everything is connected correctly.
 Otherwise the motor will not turn correctly!